BlueInterlude/es-de-linux-custom-systems/README.md

 If files exist already, you may open the two files downloaded from this repo and copy the contents to the pre-existing files.
 Ensure that you do not duplicate the header and closer lines.
 For `es_find_rules.xml`, the lines will be `<ruleList>` and `</ruleList>` respectively.
 For `es_systems.xml`, the lines will be `<systemList>` and `</systemList>` respectively.

+Alternatively, you may use software like Meld (Flatpak can be installed from Discover) to merge pre-existing the files with the files downloaded from this repository.

 ## Filename Conventions

 **Note:** Any `*` in the table below are wildcards.
 Wildcards are placeholders for version numbers or system specific file names.
 If you have a version number or a specific system name in your AppImage, you **do not** need to rename and remove these elements.